joeyagreco/pythontextnow/README.md

 The MessageService is how you will perform any action.

-It takes a phone number which defines which conversation you would like to perform an action on.
+It takes a phone number which defines which conversation you would like to perform your actions on.

 ```python3
 from pythontextnow.service.MessageService import MessageService